Woodstock Windows Servers

 You are regularly challenged by the growing needs of the business.
 Operations demand around the clock availability and the need for heightened security and compliance has never been greater.
 These pressures all converge with the day to day challenges of maintaining control of ever-increasing server sprawl, resources, and budgets.
 Windows Server 2008 R2 and Windows Server 2012 are designed to help you increase control, availability, and flexibility of your datacenter and desktop infrastructure while helping reduce costs.

-Key Benefits of Woodstock Windows Servers
+Key Benefits and Features of Woodstock Windows Servers

 Windows Server 2008 R2 was designed to perform as well or better for the same hardware base as Windows Server 2008.
 In addition, R2 is the first Windows Server operating system to move solely to a 64-bit architecture.